owncloud-archive/documentation/admin_manual/configuration_server/harden_server.rst

 Limit on Password Length
 ------------------------

-ownCloud uses the bcrypt algorithm and thus for security and performance reasons, e.g. Denial of Service as CPU demand increases exponentially, it only verifies the first 72 characters of passwords.
+ownCloud uses the bcrypt algorithm, and thus for security and performance reasons, e.g. Denial of Service as CPU demand increases exponentially, it only verifies the first 72 characters of passwords.
 This applies to all passwords that you use in ownCloud: user passwords, passwords on link shares, and